bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 renderers that are to be edited must be supplied explicitly as a list.
 The tool supports the following actions:

 * Draw polygon/multi-line: Click and hold the mouse button then drag the mouse to a new location and finalize the line by releasing the mouse button.
-To add further vertices hold the
-  <<shift>> key and click and drag to another position.
+To add further vertices hold the SHIFT key and click and drag to another position.

 * Select polygon/multi-line: Tap on an existing polygon/multi-line.
-To select multiple hold <<shift>> key while tapping.
+To select multiple hold SHIFT key while tapping.

-* Add polygon/multi-line vertices: Select an existing polygon/multi-line, hold <<shift>> key, then drag the mouse to a new position, a new vertex will be inserted after the last vertex on the selected polygon/multi-line.
+* Add polygon/multi-line vertices: Select an existing polygon/multi-line, hold SHIFT key, then drag the mouse to a new position, a new vertex will be inserted after the last vertex on the selected polygon/multi-line.

-* Delete polygon/multi-line: Select one or more polygons/multi-lines then press <<shift>>+<<backspace>> key to
+* Delete polygon/multi-line: Select one or more polygons/multi-lines
-  delete them.
+  then press DELETE key to delete them.

 .. bokeh-plot:: docs/user_guide/examples/tools_poly_draw.py
     :source-position: none